Best Practices of the digital marketing Luxury in China

 - To be delivered at home is more discreet for many officials who don’t wish to be exposed.

-- For the business gift (which represent an important market), to order online can be delivered to the company.
+- For the business gift (which represents an important market), orders online can be delivered to the company.

-The success or the failure of an e-commerce website in luxury in Chine (or elsewhere) goes through a good visibility online and so when you have a qualified traffic.
+The success or the failure of an e-commerce website in luxury in China (or elsewhere) goes through good visibility online and so when you have qualified traffic.
 See the key success factors of e-commerce in China.

 7 – The video

-Chinese still consume more and more videos on Internet : streaming, buzz videos …
+Chinese still consume more and more videos on the Internet: streaming, buzz videos …

-I remind you that in 2012, the two chinese giants Tudou and Youkou have merged, so now when you want to watch a video, the ad has been doubled.
+I remind you that in 2012, the two Chinese giants Tudou and Youkou merged, so now when you want to watch a video, the ad has been doubled.

-In 2012, more than 95% of Chinese Internet users have watched videos online.
+In 2012, more than 95% of Chinese Internet users watched videos online.

-In 2012, the majority of video actors on Internet have started to cooperate and the deployment of mobile devices has become the meeting of most video websites.
+In 2012, the majority of video actors on the Internet started to cooperate and the deployment of mobile devices has become the meeting of most video websites.